kimenye/visualcaptcha/README.md

 We have only enabled a controller based flow at the moment - as this is the simplest use case required

+In the view file within the form tags add this code

+    <%= show_visual_captcha(:type => :vertical) %>

+Add the following line in the file "app/controllers/application.rb"

+  ApplicationController < ActionController::Base
+    include VisualCaptcha::ControllerHelpers
+  end

 ## Contributing

 1. Fork it